 Outside of San Juan, San German is the oldest settlement in the island of Puerto Rico.
 For tourists, this means there is a lot of history to be seen and felt, from the more than 400 year old church which overlooks one of two town squares to the museum which lays it all out for you peace by peace.
 While there are no beaches directly in San German, it takes just 20 minutes to get to some of the most picturesque stretches of sand around, and along the way there are several natural attractions to explore.

-You'll discover several beaches to consider visiting, though they are all found in neighboring areas.
-You can click on the name of the beach to get additional information concerning that section of the coast.
+You will discover several beaches to enjoy, though all of them are found nearby.
+You can click on the name of each beach for a detailed guide to that beach.

-If you are looking for a snorkeling spot, a place with that option is Boqueròn Beach.
+A nice beach that's good for snorkeling is Boqueròn Beach.
 An array of activities and amenities await visitors to Boqueron Beach.
 Water sports galore are at your fingertips, along with scuba diving, snorkeling, bike rentals, basketball, and cabin rentals.

-Assuming you enjoy expanding your knowledge of other cultures and places, you might enjoy visiting a museum while on vacation in San German.
+In case you enjoy expanding your knowledge of other cultures and places, you should consider visiting a museum during your vacation.

-An interesting landmark worth visiting is Museo Historico de Las Piedras.
-It is located in southern San German.
+A common landmark for vacationers is Museo Historico de Las Piedras.
+It is situated in southern San German.
 Visitors that are interested in the area's roots are welcomed to explore what the museum has to offer.
 Featuring several exhibits of different focuses, guests will gain a first hand account of the everyday history.

-The following chart summarizes a few details regarding a museum you might enjoy in San German.
+The following chart enables you to get some details regarding a museum in the area.

 |Museo Historico de Las Piedras||(787) 733-2160||1.2 mi.
 South-Southwest of Central San German||Puerto Rico|

-Paradise Island Casino, which is part of Mayagüez Resort & Casino, is located 12.3 mi.
+Paradise Island Casino, part of Mayagüez Resort & Casino, is situated 12.3 mi.
 Northwest of central San German.
 How lucky do you think you are?
 Find out if you're right when you visit Paradise Island Casino at the Mayagüez Resort & Casino.

-The casinos close to San German are shown right below.
+The gaming opportunities close to San German can be seen in the chart below.

 |Holiday Inn Mayaguez Casino||Holiday Inn & El Tropical Casino Mayagüez||(787) 833-1971||13.5 mi.
 Northwest of Central San German|